Adarsh-jaiss/Adarsh-jaiss/README.md

 I am an undergrad student majoring in computer science from India.
 I am a **DevOps** and cloud enthusiast and a **Open Source** advocate 🚩.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-I belive in collaboration over competition 🤝
+I belive in collaboration over competition 🤝.
+These are my recent works :

+:pushpin: Part of [Memphis.dev](https://github.com/memphisdev/) release team V.0.3.5

+:pushpin: Mainatiner at Hacktoberfest 2022